rust-lang/rust/text/0000-stabilize-catch-panic.md

 This function will run the closure `f` and if it panics return `Err(Box<Any>)`.
 If the closure doesn't panic it will return `Ok(val)` where `val` is the returned value of the closure.
 The closure, however, is restricted to only close over `Send` and `'static` data.
-This can be overly restrictive at times and it's also not clear what purpose the bounds are serving today, hence the desire to remove these bounds.
+These bounds can be overly restrictive, and due to thread-local storage they can be subverted, making it unclear what purpose they serve.
+This RFC proposes to remove the bounds as well.

 Historically Rust has purposefully avoided the foray into the situation of catching panics, largely because of a problem typically referred to as